Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>FIR Filter AI Engine Implementation architecture and  AI Engine/PL Function Partitioning</summary>

 ### FIR Filter AI Engine Implementation Architecture and AI Engine/PL Function Partitioning
 The following figure shows a high level block diagram of the design.
-The test harness consists of the compute kernels, data mover kernels and DDR to store input and output vectors.
-This setup is maintained in the two implementations (using AI Engine in this section of the tutorial and HLS & DSPs in the other).
+The test harness consists of the compute kernels, data mover kernels, and DDR to store input and output vectors.
+The two implementations maintain this setup (using AI Engine in this section of the tutorial and HLS and DSPs in the other).
 In this setup, the interface between the data mover kernels and DDR is memory mapped AXI4 and it is AXI4-stream between data mover kernel and AI Engine kernel.
-The mm2s kernel moves data from the DDR memory into the FIR Filter and the s2mm kernel moves the data from FIR filter back to DDR memory.
-The data widths of both the kernels are 128-bit wide and runs at 300 MHz, thereby providing a transfer rate of up to 1.2 Gsamples/sec.
+The mm2s kernel moves data from the DDR memory into the FIR filter and the s2mm kernel moves the data from FIR filter back to DDR memory.
+The data widths of both the kernels are 128-bit wide and runs at 300 MHz, thereby providing a transfer rate of up to 1.2G samples per second.

 ![Image of FIR Filter AIE implementation architecture](images/FIR_AIE_block_diagram.png)